Law Of Accelerating Learning: Why Being Great Is So Much Harder Than People Realize

 In this article, I make the case that what we’re seeing here is a pattern that happens across almost all fields and industries: The amount to learn in order to be great is increasing exponentially.

-- To get a quick start, competitors first copy the best practices of the top performers.
+- Copy Best Practices.
+To get a quick start, competitors first copy the best practices of the top performers.

-- Knowledge is always becoming outdated.
-However, occasionally, completely new paradigms arise where large bundles of old best practices become obsolete and early adopters create a bundle of new practices that create a new paradigm.
+- Respond To Creative Destruction.
+Occasionally, completely new paradigms arise where large bundles of old best practices become obsolete and early adopters opportunistically create a bundle of new practices that create a new paradigm.
+Many great tech entrepreneurs have been able to succeed at a young age by devoting years of deliberate learning to a new field before anybody else.

 The history of running backs this up.
 Throughout the period when world records were improving, so too were the training paradigms: from intensity training to interval training to a focus on endurance.
 Each generation built upon the previous generation’s lessons and built new paradigms for training, technique, equipment and health.
 Or as Isaac Newton eloquently said: